bgcarlisle/Numbat/docs/references.md

-Microsoft Excel technically can save a spreadsheet as a `.tsv`, however I recommend that you uninstall Microsoft Office from your computer and never open Excel ever again if this is at all possible for you.
+Microsoft Excel technically can save a spreadsheet as a `.tsv`, however I recommend that you uninstall Microsoft Office from your computer and never use Excel ever again if this is at all possible for you.

 LibreOffice Calc can also save a spreadsheet as a `.tsv`.
 Choose "File", then "Save As...", then from the file format drop-down menu